VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 does not get marked as complete, the lock on the message times out and it becomes available to read again.

+> **PoePersona:** If a message still cannot be processed after a number
+> of retries, it is typically sent to a dead-letter queue for further
+> investigation.

 # Task-based UIs

 # Taking Advantage of Windows Azure